 tum to optimize the next proposal.
 The higher momentum of the current position (black dot) is indicated in the top panel.
 The middle panel illustrates how random samples are drawn to the mode of the posterior distribution (lower panel) leading to faster convergence and higher effective sample size.
 Fig 14.1 in Kruschke 45.

-ter is too large, efficiency is low, if to small we see undesirable random walk behavior.
+ter is too large, efficiency is low, or too small, we can see undesirable random walk behavior.
 To overcome this, Dr. Gelman’s team developed and implemented the No-U-Turn Sampler (NUTS), a recursive algorithm to automate and optimize tuning the HMC 50.

 Analyzing and advancing implementation is decisive for out- come improvement and research.
 Imperfect fidelity (poor provider com- pliance) is a major concern also in our PROOFCheck trial, just as non- compliance is a major obstacle to the effective delivery of health care